-The Top Three Considerations That Can Make or Break your Anesthesia and Surgery Operations
+Top Three Considerations That can Make or Break Surgery Operations

-This often-overlooked department is a key contributor to patient safety and revenue.
-Like many hospital departments, however, Anesthesia and Surgery carry their own technological challenges that require research and creativity to overcome.
+Often overlooked as a key contributor to patient safety and revenue, the Surgery department has its own technological challenges that require research and creativity to overcome.

 The unique needs of the perioperative environment demand a specifically designed system.
 It should focus first on patient safety, such as decision support and reminders to ensure compliance with reported indicators, and it should offer efficiency, such as patient tracking and distributed knowledge.

-Because enterprise hospital information systems (HIS) often lag in perioperative functionality, surgeons and anesthesiologists who seek best practices prefer best-of-breed anesthesia information management systems (AIMS) and/or perioperative information management systems (PIMS).
+Because enterprise hospital information systems (HIS) often lag in perioperative functionality, surgeons who seek best practices perioperative information management systems (PIMS).

 2. Increasing patient safety

 Perioperative systems have intrinsic design features to support safety.
 For example, decision support systems provide the clinician with time-based or process-based reminders to perform specific tasks.
-Such tasks might include the administration of pre-surgical antibiotics, ensuring complete documentation or providing a complete preoperative time-out checklist or postoperative hand-off.
+Such tasks might include ensuring complete documentation, or providing a complete preoperative time-out checklist or postoperative hand-off.

 3. Increasing the accuracy and timeliness of your documentation